valchkou/cassandra-driver-mapping/README.md

 <a name="mapping_datatype"/>

 #### Override Column Type, TIMEUUID.

-Datastax defines [data type mapping from Java to C*] (http://www.datastax.com/documentation/developer/java-driver/2.0/java-driver/reference/javaClass2Cql3Datatypes_r.html).
-This addon defines opposite way mapping.
-[You can explore daults here](#metadata).
-But in case you don't like defaults you are able to override the type on the column level.
+In case you don't like defaults you are able to override the type on the column level.
 For example you want to leverage "time UUID" for timeseries data instead of "random UUID".
 ```java
 import javax.persistence.Id;